 Your marketing approach should focus on educating customers on why self-checkout helps to improve their in-store experience.
 Talk up the benefits, such as smaller queues, quicker transactions, and easier redemption of loyalty points.
 In-store signage, social media posts, and word of mouth from store staff will also help to steer customers toward the self-checkout.

 The job isn’t finished once implementation is complete.
 You also need to budget time and resources to ensure that your self-checkout is being properly maintained.
-This includes software and hardware updates, security audits, and even an appropriate cleaning schedule (your customers will thank you!)
+This includes software and hardware updates, security audits, and even an appropriate cleaning schedule.

 It’s a good idea to stay on the lookout for innovations that will make the self-checkout experience even more seamless for customers.
 This could be better accessibility features, loyalty program integrations, or paperless transactions for sustainability.